DHTMLX/gantt-docs/data/desktop/undo_redo.md

 There are several settings that help to adjust the Undo operation.

-To specify the actions for which Undo will be applied, use the api/gantt_undo_actions_config.md parameter:
+To specify the actions to which Undo will be applied, use the api/gantt_undo_actions_config.md parameter:

 ~~~js
 gantt.config.undo_actions = {